Jamestown

 Jamestown has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis, Jamestown's population is around 4905 as of November 2025.
-This reflects an increase of 309 people, a 6.7% rise since the 2021 Census which reported a population of 4596 people.
-The change was inferred from the estimated resident population of 4703 in June 2024 and an additional 110 validated new addresses since the Census date.
+Jamestown's population is around 4,854 as of February 2026.
+This reflects an increase of 258 people since the 2021 Census, which reported a population of 4,596 people.
+The change was inferred from the estimated resident population of 4,703 in June 2024 and an additional 112 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1.6 persons per square kilometer.
-Jamestown's growth exceeded that of the SA3 area, which was 4.5%, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration during recent periods.
+Jamestown's growth rate of 5.6% since the 2021 census exceeded the SA3 area's growth rate of 4.4%.
+Population growth was primarily driven by interstate migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are used, based on 2021 data and adjusted employing weighted aggregation from LGA to SA2 levels.
-Projections indicate a decline in overall population by 63 persons by 2041.
-However, growth is anticipated for specific age cohorts, notably the 75 to 84 age group which is projected to grow by 167 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections were used, adjusted employing weighted aggregation from LGA to SA2 levels.
+Projections indicate an overall population decline of 63 persons by 2041, with the 75 to 84 age group expected to grow by 167 people.

 Frequently Asked Questions - Population